Kamilia98/employee-management/README.md

 - Add Employee
 - Display All Employees
 - Display Employee by ID
+- Display Employee by Name
 - Delete All Employees
 - Delete Employee by ID
+- Delete Employee by Name

 ## Getting Started